G2P-Connect/common/README.md

 Over the past few years, we have seen promising advancements across technology and policy that, brought together, have the potential to meet the need for G2P payments to adopt a whole of government approach keeping recipients at the centre Open source communities worldwide are developing appropriate software that constitute core pieces of the G2P payments infrastructure.

 ### NOTE: In this context, G2P is meant as a set of digital platforms working together to enable Governments to send money via bank/wallet accounts or as vouchers to beneficiaries.
 Period!
-This stack does not address other types of benfits such as health insurance, deliveing physical goods, food, etc. ###
+This stack does not address other types of benefits such as health insurance, delivering physical goods, food, etc. ###

 There are many point solutions, especially within the Digital Public Goods (DPG) space that can be used to combine and provide an integrated G2P stack.